Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 Commands are formatted into the grey text boxes and can be copied and pasted.
 The '#' symbol indicated a comment and BASH knows to ignore these lines.

 **Remember to tab complete!** There is a reason the tab key is my favorite key.
 It prevents spelling errors and allows you to work 10X faster (I timed it).
-Remember if a filename isn't autocomleting you can hit tab twice to see your file options while you continue typing your command.
-If the file still doesn't autocomplete it means you either have a spelling mistake or are in a different directory than yoy originally thought.
+Remember if a filename isn't auto-completing you can hit tab twice to see your file options while you continue typing your command.
+If the file still doesn't auto-complete it means you either have a spelling mistake or are in a different directory than yoy originally thought.

 ## Starting Data:
 Your starting data is in a directory called "Sample_X" (where X donates your sample name).
 I placed a different Sample_Dir into each of your directories, each represents a unique and novel microbe that has not been seen before (except by me).
 Inside this directory are Illumina HiSeq 2500, paired-end, 250 bp sequencing reads.
 Looking in this directory you should see two files per sample, the forward and reverse reads.
 The files are in **FASTQ** format (see below).